 Professional support is also highly recommended, particularly if your anxiety is affecting your child, or sees you struggle to leave the house.
 Talk to your GP or book a session with a counsellor.
-If you find the idea of getting out hard, consider doing Skype therapy, which means you can do a counselling session in the privacy of your home.
+If you find the idea of getting out hard, consider doing Online therapy, which means you can do a counselling session in the privacy of your home.

 CBT therapy is particularly recommended for anxiety.
 Its focus is on helping you gain control of your mind and learn to turn extreme thinking into balanced thoughts.

 Do I really need to worry if I think this is me?